d-siganos/chatter/README.md

 - MongoDB
 - Firebase Auth

-The front-end is hosted on Netlify, while the back-end is deployed using Heroku.
+The front-end is hosted on Netlify, while the back-end is deployed using Render.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)